Jared-Godar/codeup_notes/sql/sql_notes.md

 ### Select Distinct statement

-Adding the `DISTINCT` keyword to our `SELECT` statement; this will eliminate duplicate values from our output
+Adding the `DISTINCT` keyword to our `SELECT` statement; this will eliminate duplicate values from our output.

 >`SELECT DISTINCT column1`
 >`FROM table_name;`